oklas/react-through/docs/API/throughDirect.md

 # `throughDirect(areaName)`

-High Order Component merge the props from default agent (when only one agent for area is exists see [direct mapping](whole area to the  wrapped component props))
+High Order Component merge the props from default agent (when only one agent in whole area is exists see [direct mapping](../basics/Direct.md))

 ## Params